lcang121/Projects/Typing Test/README.md

 ## This project is in Development Mode!

-Instructions to run both the server & react app:
+Instructions on how to run both the server & react app:

 1. install all node dependencies by executing `npm install` on both Backend and FrontEnd folders
 2. Start the server first by executing `npm start` on Backend folder.